egozverev/QuestMaker/README.md

 - Run this: python {path_to_main.py}/main.py {path_to_scenario}

 Instruction how to create a scenario:
-- Create a new folder for your scenario.
+- Create a new .json file for your scenario.
-- Create following folders and files:
+- Create following objects:
+- - loc_descriptions
+- - loc_changes
+- - loc_messages
+- - loc_next
+- - loc_options
-- - locations
+- - loc_required
 - - state_changes
 - - states
-- - basic_check.txt
+- - basic_check
-- - default_status.txt
+- - default_status
-- Create locations, state changes and states, fill basic_check.txt and default_status.txt.
+- Fill each object.
 Follow instructions down.

 Default status:
-This file contains information about status of you character in the beginning of the game.
+It contains information about status of you character in the beginning of the game.
 Just put the name of status_parametr and then its value
-> Note: Don`t use whitespaces in your name, use '_' instead <

 States:
-For each state create a file, for example, name.txt Each string in this file chekcs some conditions:
+Each string here checks some conditions:
 `parameter operator value`
 Operator may be one of these:
 - is : check if parameter = value